Hansen calls Jones' bluff ahead of NZ vs England semifinal - WHIZ News

 He pointed to how close England got to winning their most recent meeting — before slumping to a sixth consecutive loss.

 Perhaps he was thinking further ahead to his ideal final.
-That could happen if New Zealand beats England on Saturday and South Africa beats Wales on Sunday at Yokohama.
+That could happen if New Zealand beats England and the Springboks beat Wales in Sunday’s semifinal.

 “I think we’ve played England once in the last six years, so it’s hard to build a rivalry when you don’t play each other,” Hansen said, implying it could be a more regular feature if the home nations really wanted it.
 Another little dig.
 “If we could get the Six Nations to come on board for a global season, we’d be able to do that.
 Once they do that, then they’re starting to think about the game rather than themselves.”

-For the benefit of any British journalists n the room, and any fans with keyboards, he added: “There’s a headline for you.”
+For the benefit of any British journalists in the room, and any fans with keyboards, he added: “There’s a headline for you.”

 England has always been strong at the set-piece, particularly the scrum.
-Hansen said New Zealand’s forwards deserved more credit in that area.
+Hansen said New Zealand’s pack deserved to get more credit.

-He promoted the versatile Scott Barrett to the starting lineup to add size and bulk and another lineout option, relegating Sam Cane to the bench to send on as a finisher in the second half.
+He promoted the versatile Scott Barrett to the starting lineup to add size and bulk and another lineout option, relegating Sam Cane to the bench.
 It was the only change to the XV that started in the 46-14 quarterfinal win over Ireland.

-England can play a direct game with kickers playing for territory off strong set pieces and multiple forward phases.
+England’s backs have shown they can be expansive, and Jones made one change to the starting lineup to increase that and counter a New Zealand threat.
+George Ford will start at flyhalf, with Owen Farrell rejoining Manu Tuilagi in the midfield.

-Jones said the best four teams were still alive in the competition and, “We get to play one of the greatest teams ever, that are shooting for a ‘three-peat’, which has never been done, so that brings an element of pressure to their team.”
+Jones said New Zealand’s bid for a “three-peat” was compounding the pressure on the All Blacks.

 “We don’t have any pressure, mate.
-No one thinks we can win,” he said.
-“There are 120 million Japanese people out there whose second team are the All Blacks.
-So there’s no pressure on us, we’ve just got to have a great week, enjoy it, relax.
-Train hard and enjoy this great opportunity we’ve got, whereas they’ve got to be thinking about how they’re looking for their third World Cup and so that brings some pressure.”
+No one thinks we can win,” Jones said.
+“There are 120 million Japanese people out there whose second team are the All Blacks.”

 Hansen rejected Jones’ appraisal, saying he enjoyed some of his counterpart’s one-liners but didn’t take any of the mind games seriously.

-“Logic would say we shouldn’t be favorites because it’s never been done before,” Hansen said, adding that England really had more to lose considering the four-year buildup since a disappointing group-stage exit in 2015 when hosting the tournament.
+“Logic would say we shouldn’t be favorites because (three straight titles) has never been done before,” Hansen said, adding that England really had more to lose considering the four-year buildup since its failure in ’15.

 “England were desperately disappointed with how they went,” Hansen said.
 “They’ll be under immense pressure themselves.
 To say they’ve got nothing to lose?
 Eddie doesn’t believe that, either.”